Parliament Act 2025

 "The Remuneration Authority can ask for information and expert advice to help make decisions."

-The Remuneration Authority is making a decision about travel and accommodation expenses.
-You will be asked to give them information if they need it.
-They can ask the Clerk, the chief executive, the chief executive responsible for Ministerial Services, a party, or a member for information.
-The Remuneration Authority can also get advice from someone with useful experience or background.
-This advice can come from a professional adviser to help the Authority make its decision.
+The Remuneration Authority can ask for information from certain people to help make a decision.
+You might be asked for information if you are the Clerk, the chief executive, or the chief executive responsible for Ministerial Services.
+The Authority can also ask a party, a member, or someone else for information.
+The Remuneration Authority can get advice from someone with useful experience or background.
+This advice can come from a professional adviser.
+The Authority can use this advice to help make its decision, as seen in similar legislation such as the s 19 of 2013.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.